markgyoni/geopol/docs/The_Server/Bandit.md

 # The Bandit Camp
 The bandit camp is located at 0, 0, 0; and is defended by many guards.
 Here you can buy and sell items, and rest up from the hard world.

+## Guards
+The Bandit Camp is guarded by an impressive armament.
+These guards protect from mobs and hostile players.

 ## Trade

 At the bandit camp, you can trade with the many NPCs, some of these are: